quarterturn/SamdAudio/README.md

 https://learn.adafruit.com/introducing-itsy-bitsy-m0?view=all#using-spi-flash
 Thanks to Tondy Dicola and Adafruit for making this so easy!

-For the SD card use these lines need to be edited in SamdAudio.cpp
+For the SD card example, these lines need to be edited in SamdAudio.cpp

 ![edits sd](https://github.com/hydronics2/SamdAudio/blob/master/library_modification_SD_card.JPG)

-To revert back to the default flash storage use:
+To revert back to playing WAV files from flash storage example goes like this in SamdAudio.cpp:

 ![edits flash](https://github.com/hydronics2/SamdAudio/blob/master/library_modification_flash.JPG)